All Episodes

 You built a whole house of logic and common sense and Americanism.

-God bless you for being a great parent and for being a great caller to this uh program.
+God bless you for being a great parent and for being a great caller to this program.

-Uh this is probably the only outlet in the media where you would have a chance to have that kind of say as uh as a black American and to and to just the idea that nowhere else are we hearing that voice in the American media by itself should tell you something about the truth of what Brian just said.
+And to just the idea that nowhere else are we hearing that voice in the American media by itself should tell you something about the truth of what Brian just said.

 Roger Hedgecock filling in for a rush.

-Uh, of all of the list of lies told by the media with regard to the circumstances of Katrina, the hurricane and its aftermath, none stuck in my craw.
+Of all of the list of lies told by the media with regard to the circumstances of Katrina, the hurricane and its aftermath, none stuck in my craw.

 There were a ton of them that did, but none worse than this one.

-They cut the budget and did not build adequate levies to keep the storm waters out, and those levees broke right where those black neighborhoods were.
+That Bush, the evil killer of black people, had deliberately not built, even when he knew what had to be done, they cut the budget and did not build adequate levees to keep the stormwaters out, and those levees broke right where those black neighborhoods were.

 And the major media basically bought that whole thing.